TRACK 3: PREVENTION

 Strategies for Preventing Trash Before it Starts

-Session Chairs: Sydney Harris, U.S. Environmental Protection Agency; Samantha Sommer, Clean Water Fund
+Session Chairs: Sydney Harris; Samantha Sommer, Clean Water Action and Clean Water Fund

-Preventing trash from reaching marine waters is a key part of the marine debris effort.
-At present, there are many gaps in our knowledge of how trash gets into waterways.
-Rigorous data that can form the basis for clear policies and practices is necessary to address these gaps.
-This session will bring together an interdisciplinary mix of professionals from the solid waste and materials management sector, citizen and academic researchers collecting upstream data on waste prevention efficacy and best practices, and experts in social marketing and behavior change to discuss leading strategies in upstream waste prevention so that we can stop marine debris at the source.
+Rigorous data can form the basis for effective and measurable policies and practices to address plastic pollution and ocean litter.
+This session will bring together an interdisciplinary mix of professionals from the solid waste and materials management sector, ocean policy advocates, citizen and academic researchers, and experts in behavior change to discuss leading strategies in upstream waste prevention and best practices to stop marine debris at the source.

-There is ample evidence showing single-use disposable food-ware items make up the bulk of marine plastic litter.
-Those findings point toward source reduction solutions because recycling and composting programs not only cannot capture all of the items being used, but all single-use items, whether land-filled, recycled, composted, or littered, use a substantial amount of resources compared to the fewer amount of reusable items that can replace them.
-Representatives of ReThink Disposable and other organizations will share their experiences with the costs, benefits, difficulties, and rewards they have found in efforts to replace disposable items with reusable items.
-Those who attend the session will gain insights into quantifying the cost savings, waste reduction, and greenhouse gas emissions reduction associated with various best practices.
+There is ample evidence showing single-use disposable food-ware items make up the bulk of land based ocean plastic litter.
+Those findings point toward source reduction policies and practices because recycling and composting programs not only cannot capture all of the items being used, but all single-use items, whether land-filled, recycled, composted, or littered, use a substantial amount of resources compared to the fewer amount of reusable items that can replace them.
+Representatives of ReThink Disposable and other organizations will share their experiences and case studies with the costs, benefits, difficulties, and accomplishments they have found in efforts to minimize unnecessary packaging designed for single use and replace disposable items with reusable items.

 Reducing marine plastic pollution through innovation and entrepreneurship and leveraging the social enterprise